Jollerprutt/proxmox-node/README.md

 - [ ] Proxmox OS Installation
 - [ ] Update Proxmox OS and enable turnkeylinux templates

-## Proxmox Installation
+## 1. Proxmox OS Installation
 Each proxmox node requires two hard disks.

-SCSi and SATA controllers device file name is sda,sdb,sdc and so on.
-So disk one is often device sda but this is subject to types of hardware.
-So we refer to SATA disk devices as sdx.
-The Proxmox OS disk requires 120 Gb SSD disk.
+SCSi and SATA controllers device file name are sda,sdb,sdc and so on.
+So disk one is often device sda but this is subject to types of hardware so best check.
+Here we refer to SATA disk devices as sdx.
+The Proxmox OS disk requires a 120 Gb SSD disk.
 You can use a USB dom if you want to.

 Disk two (sdx) I recommend a 500 Gb SSD which will be used as Proxmox ZFS shared storage disk for the cluster.
-But for my installation I use a 250 Gb SSD.
+But my installation uses a 250 Gb SSD.

 Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.